FreeCAD/FreeCAD-documentation/wiki/Path_Job.md

 3. A Base Body---a clone used for offset.
 4. A Stock, representing the raw material that will be milled to Path Workbench.
 5. A SetupSheet, containing inputs used by the Path Operations, including static values and formulas.
-6. Configuration parameters specifying the output G-Code job\'s destination path, file name, and extension, and the Postprocessor---used to generate the appropriate dialect for the target CNC Controller, and customize Units, Tool Changes, Parking, etc\...
+6. Configuration parameters specifying the output G-Code job\'s destination path, file name, and extension, and the [postprocessor](Path_Post.md) (used to generate the appropriate dialect for the target CNC Controller, and customize Units, Tool Changes, Parking, etc.).

 ## Usage